taboca/telasocial-labs/pages/boot-to-gecko-mashing/content.md

 This article is about Boot to Gecko and Mozilla and it's been updated for an upcoming event in São Carlos — to try out and test and learn and inspect Mozilla's Boot 2 Gecko in São Carlos Brazil — TBD for January 11th 2013

+## Page repo

+The repository to this page [is git here](https://github.com/taboca/telasocial-labs/tree/master/pages/boot-to-gecko-mashing).

 ## Intro

 We would like to gather some local developers ( you can come from as far as you want ) to talk and test boot to gecko with a view that is not so tied to Mozilla community topics or priorization.
 This is a kind of a Hack and Do Whatever You Like free form event.